 With mountains to hike and bike, the most photographed temple on the island, impressive waterfalls to explore, beautifully manicured botanical gardens, and lush green rice terraces so spectacular they were nominated as a UNESCO World Heritage Site, the Bedugul area is sought by travelers for its pristine natural beauty.

-Situated in the mountain range of central Bali, it tends to be chilly here so prepare to dress accordingly during you stay here.
+Situated in the mountain range of central Bali, it tends to be chilly here so prepare to dress accordingly during your stay here.

-That atmosphere of the old capital city combined with the quiet black sand beaches of north Bali give it a feel different from any other part of the island.
+That atmosphere of the old capital city combined with the quiet black sand beaches of north Bali gives it a feel different from any other part of the island.